Founded in 2009

 At Catoctin Creek, we believe in high quality food and spirits.
-We source our grain and fruit from local and organic sources, free of pesticides and chemical additives that would come through in the spirits we produce.
+We source our grain and fruit from local sources, free of pesticides and chemical additives that would come through in the spirits we produce.
 The results are the finest, cleanest spirits possible, with the greatest attention to detail in every single bottle we produce.

 True Craft, Inspired by Tradition.℠